Choose your country to see the products for your location

 SHOX is located in the pseudoautosomal region 1 (PAR1) on the short arm of the X and Y chromosomes.
 Located upstream and downstream of SHOX are highly conserved non-coding elements (CNEs), some of which have been shown to be important SHOX enhancer sequences.
 Mutations in SHOX or its regulatory regions cause a range of disorders associated with short stature, including LWD, LMD, and ISS, as SHOX is a known transcription factor highly expressed in tissues responsible for bone development (Benito-Sanz et al. 2012b).

 LWD is a dominant skeletal disorder characterised by short stature, mesomelic shortening of the limbs, and the characteristic Madelung deformity.
-LMD is a more severe form of LWD and is a result of mutations in both SHOX alleles (Bertorelli et al. 2007, Campos-Barros et al. 2007, Shears et al. 2002, Zinn et al. 2002).
+LMD is a more severe form of LWD and is a result of mutations in both SHOX alleles (while LWD is associated with pathogenic variants in one SHOX allele) (Bertorelli et al. 2007, Campos-Barros et al. 2007, Shears et al. 2002, Zinn et al. 2002).
 ISS classifies individuals with a height below the third centile in whom no identifiable disorder is present.
 Heterozygous mutations of SHOX and/or its regulatory elements are detected in approximately 60% of LWD patients and approximately 5-15% of ISS cases.
 Homozygous or compound heterozygous mutations of SHOX and/or its enhancers are detected in 75% of LMD patients (Benito-Sanz et al. 2006, Benito-Sanz et al. 2012a, Chen et al. 2009, Huber et al. 2006).

 More information is available on http://www.ncbi.nlm.nih.gov/books/NBK1215/.

-SALSA MLPA Probemix P018 SHOX is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P018 SHOX is CE-marked under the IVDD for in vitro diagnostic (IVD) use in Europe.
 This assay has also been registered for IVD use in Colombia and Israel.

 This assay is for research use only (RUO) in all other territories.